streamshub/flink-sql-examples/docs/user-defined-functions/index.md

    // Value of passed field (e.g. "unit_cost") is passed in e.g. "€100"
    public String eval(String currencyAmount) {
-      // 1.
-Get the first character of the string, which is the currency symbol (e.g. '€').
-      String currencySymbol = currencyAmount.substring(0, 1);
+      String currencySymbol = Currency.fromCurrencyAmount(currencyAmount);

-      // 2.
+      // 4.
 Get the rest of the string, which is the amount (e.g. "100").
       String amount = currencyAmount.substring(1);

-      Currency currency;
-      try {
-         // 3.
-Look up the currency symbol in our enum to get the corresponding currency code (e.g. "€" => "EUR"). currency = Currency.valueOf(currencySymbol);
-      } catch (Exception e) {
-         // 4.
-If the lookup failed (e.g. currency symbol was not found), we can return "ERR" as the currency code. currency = Currency.ERR; // e.g. ">" => "ERR"
-      }

       // 5.
-Concatenate the currency code to the amount, and return the result (e.g. "100 EUR"). return currency.concatToAmount(amount); // e.g. "100 EUR"
+Concatenate the currency code to the amount, and return the result (e.g. "100 EUR"). return currency.concatToAmount(amount);
    }
 }
 ```